nataliiazab/nataliiazab/README.md

 <p>💼 Currently, work as a Business Applications Developer at St George's University of London, developing and maintaining a student information system.</p>

-<p>💻 Volunteer as a full-stack developer for nonprofits like Trafalgar Girls and CodeYourFuture. </p>
+<p>💻 Volunteer as a full-stack developer for Trafalgar Girls to build 'Kindly' </p>

 <p>🎓 Completed a 12-month coding programme and love staying connected with the tech community through events. </p>